rmhambatofi/structured-data/README.md

 # structured-data
-This protect allows to investigate structured data
+This project allows to investigate structured data